Trance-0/codebook/docs/searching/2d-range-query/interval-tree.md

     print("[" + str(root.i.low) + ", " + str(root.i.high) + "]" + " max = " + str(root.max))
     inorder(root.right)

+def isContaining(i1: Interval, i2: Interval) -> bool:
+    """
+    Check if i2 is contained by i1
+    :param i1: the first interval
+    :param i2: the second interval
+    :return: True if i2 is contained by i1, otherwise False
+    """
+    if i1.low <= i2.low and i1.high >= i2.high:
+        return True
+    return False

+def containSearch(root: Node, i: Interval) -> Interval:
+    """
+    Search for the interval that containing the query interval
+    :param root: the root of the interval tree
+    :param i: the interval to search for
+    :return: the interval that containing the query interval, otherwise None
+    """
+    if root is None:
+        return None
+    if isContaining(root.i, i) is True:
+        return root.i
 ```
 </TabItem>
 </Tabs>